kmjbyrne/counterjs/README.md

 ### The JavaScript Way

+Simple and succinct just like the HTML method.

 #### Basic Installation

 For this JavaScript installation, you will required a basic HTML tag with the ID you wish to transform into a counter element.